Psinuxi/QuickRef/README.md

 # Known Issues
- the default PictureBox doesn't seem to like rotation metadata very much, so images with a rotation may not appear correctly.
+The default PictureBox doesn't seem to like rotation metadata very much, so images with a rotation may not appear correctly.
 This can be fixed by rexporting the image through any image editting software, but doing so in an image viewer won't work.